proteusthemes/zendesk-envato-login/README.md

 [ ![Codeship Status for proteusthemes/zendesk-envato-login](https://codeship.com/projects/8c5f6860-bd22-0133-0fb0-4610616512f7/status?branch=master)](https://codeship.com/projects/136475)

-This project connects the [Zendesk single sign-on](https://support.zendesk.com/hc/en-us/articles/203663816-Setting-up-single-sign-on-with-JWT-JSON-Web-Token-) (SSO) with JSON Web Token (JWT) to [Envato API]().
-After implementing this, the users will be able to sign in to your Zendesk account only with their Envato accounts.
+This project connects the [Zendesk single sign-on](https://support.zendesk.com/hc/en-us/articles/203663816-Setting-up-single-sign-on-with-JWT-JSON-Web-Token-) (SSO) with JSON Web Token (JWT) to [Envato Market API](https://build.envato.com/).
+Your ThemeForest clients will be able to sign in to your Zendesk account using their Envato account.

 ### Setup